UNIVERSE-DAO/UNIVERSE/docs/UNIVERSE-DAO-MANIFESTO.md

 >
 > ✅ Sovereignty · ✅ Resilience · ✅ Long-term Integrity
 >
-> _A guide to protect freedom, encourage participation, and sustain the Infinite Game._
+> _A Guide to protect freedom, encourage participation, and sustain the Infinite Game._

 ---